timescale/docs/timescaledb/getting-started/query-data.md

 <highlight type="tip">
 Many of the queries below show a filter for the last four days of data.
-This accountS for the nuance of stock trade data which only occurs Monday thru Friday on the New York Stock Exchange.
+This accounts for the nuance of stock trade data which only occurs Monday-Friday on the New York Stock Exchange.

-If you load the data on a Monday, the most recent data that we can provide you is from Friday afternoon.
-Therefore, selecting data for the last day would return no data.
+If you load the provided data on a Monday, the most recent data that we can provide is from Friday afternoon.
+Therefore, selecting data for the last day or two would return no results.

 Feel free to adjust the time frame based on the data that you downloaded and to explore other time-ranges in the data that we provide.